Guilherme (footballer, born May 1991): Braga

-The start of 2011–12 season saw Guilherme making one appearance, which came on 25 August 2011, where he set up a goal for Lima in a 2–2 draw against BSC Young Boys in the second leg of the UEFA Qualification Play–Off and saw the club go through to the Group Stage, thanks to away goal.
+Guilherme made his first appearance of the 2011–12 season against BSC Young Boys in the second leg of the UEFA Europa League qualifying play-off round on 25 August 2011, where he came on as a 61st-minute substitute and set up a goal for Lima in a 2–2 draw and saw SC Braga go through to the Group Stage, thanks to away goal.
 After spending the 2011–12 season on loan at Gil Vicente, Guilherme was sent to the Braga B team for the whole 2012–13 season.
-At Braga B team, Guilherme received a handful of playing time despite being called up from the senior team.
-He also helped the side reach the final of final against S.L.
-Benfica, which they lost 2–1.
-Despite being sent–off on two occasions, Guilherme went on to make twenty–six appearances and scoring four times for Braga B team.
+At Braga B team, he received a handful of playing time despite being called up from the senior team.
+However, Guilherme had discipline issues, receiving thirteen yellow card and two red cards, coming against Tondela and F.C.
+Penafiel on 2 September 2012 and 7 October 2012 respectively.
+Despite this, he went on to make twenty–six appearances and scoring four times for Braga B team.

-It was announced on 19 June 2013 that Guilherme's future at the SC Braga was in doubt, leading the club become more interested in signing him.
-He spent the rest of the year, training for the reserve side.
+It was announced on 19 June 2013 that Guilherme's future at the SC Braga was in doubt, as his homeland clubs were becoming more interested in signing him.
+After a failed move, he spent the rest of the year, training for the reserve side.
 It was announced on 10 January 2014 that Guilherme was expected to leave SC Braga, either having his contract terminated or on loan.

-Loan Spells
+Loan spells from Braga

-In the first part of the following season, Guilherme was loaned to Segunda Liga side Vizela, where he made seven appearances for the side.
+In the first part of the following season, Guilherme was loaned to Segunda Liga side Vizela.
+He went on to make seven appearances for the side.

 For the 2011–12 season, Guilherme was loaned out to Gil Vicente for the rest of the season.
-Guilherme made his Gil Vicente debut on 16 September 2011, where he came on as a second-half substitute, in a 2–2 draw against Olhanense.
-The following month, on 27 October 2011 in the Taça da Liga campaign, he scored his first goal for Gil Vicente, scoring from a penalty, in a 2–1 loss against Belenenses.
-Throughout the 2011–2012 season, Guilherme went on to make twenty–six appearances and scoring once in all competitions.
+He made his debut for the club, coming on as a second-half substitute, in a 2–2 draw against Olhanense on 16 September 2011.
+A month later on 27 October 2011, he scored his first Gil Vicente goal, coming from a penalty spot, in a 2–1 loss against Belenenses in the Taça da Liga campaign.
+Guilherme appeared in the Taça da Liga final against S.L.
+Benfica, coming on as a 67th-minute substitute, as the club went on to lose 2–1.
+At the end of the 2011–12 season, he went on to make twenty–six appearances and scoring once in all competitions.